prantlf/nettime/README.md

   -h, --help                output usage information

 The default output format is "text" and time unit "ms".
-Options "HIXoU" are the same as "HIXou" for curl.
+Options "HiIXoU" are the same as "HiIXou" for curl.
 Timings are printed to the standard output.
 ```